LamaAni/postgres-xl-helm/README.md

 # Caveats

-The data in the DB will presist only when all datanodes, coordinators and gm disks are safely restored.
+The data in the DB will persist only when all datanodes, coordinators and gm disks are safely restored.
 This helm chart dose not deal with partial restores.

 # Licence